PM Modi to start BJP's Uttarakhand campaign in November | english.lokmat.com

 Every shakti kendra, comprising of four to five polling centres, has its own incharge and everyone has submitted survey report.

-The state is slated to go for assembly polls later this year.
+The state is slated to go for assembly polls early next year.

 ( With inputs from ANI )